levanduy99/Java-Coding/README.md

 Given an array of positive integers `nums` and a positive integer `target`, return the minimal length of a **contiguous subarray** of which the sum is greater than or equal to `target`.
 If there is no such subarray, return 0 instead.

+### 25. Search a 2D Matrix

+Given an efficient algorithm that searches for a value in an `m x n` matrix.
+This matrix has the following properties:
+- Integers in each row are sorted from left to right.
+- The first integer of each row is greater than the last integer of the previous row.

 ## Strings

 ### 1. Reverse String